LBC-LNBio/pyKVFinder/docs/source/_tutorial/index.rst

   * `pyKVFinder.run_workflow <../_api_reference/run_workflow>`_

-With these attributes, we can write the detected cavities with depth annotated on B-factor column, the surface cavity points with hydrophobicity scale annotated on B-factor column, and the characterization to files.
+With these attributes, we can write the detected cavities with depth annotated on B-factor column (temperature factor) and hydropathy annotated on Q-factor (occupancy) column, and the characterization to files.
 Below, we illustrate the usage:

 .. code-block:: python

-  >>> results.export_all(fn='results.toml', output='cavity.pdb', output_hydropathy='hydropathy.pdb', include_frequencies_pdf=False)
+  >>> results.export_all(fn='results.toml', output='cavity.pdb', include_frequencies_pdf=False)

 .. note::

-  The ``pyKVFinder.pyKVFinderResults.export_all`` methods uses default parameter specifications, and therefore parameters can be adjusted to users’ needs.
+  The ``pyKVFinder.pyKVFinderResults.export_all`` methods uses default parameter specifications, and therefore parameters can be adjusted to users' needs.

 .. seealso::